ccverak/carloscastellanos.dev/content/posts/2019-03-02-websockets-with-serverless.md

           route: sendMessage
 {{< /hl >}}

-Here we configure the special and custom routes.
+Here we configure the routes mapping.
 I have included an example for a custom route key called `sendMessage`, which could handle the messages sent between users in a chat application.

 Let's see now, how we can handle these events: